IndieOutreach/scrape-twitch-v2.0/README.md

 Data from Twitch API:
  - `id` - unique Twitch user ID
+ - `login` - the login name of a streamer, can be used to make their Twitch URL
  - `display_name`- the streamer's name
  - `profile_image_url` - the streamer's profile picture
  - `total_views` - A list of `{views: # views, date: UNIX_EPOCH_TIME}` objects.
 These objects represent the total number of views a streamer has at certain dates (different than the calculated number IndieOutreach will use)